-is a program series that brings popular and award-winning writers from around the country right here to Johnson County, thanks to generous donations to The Johnson County Public Library Foundation.
+Authors at JCPL is a program series that brings popular and award-winning writers from around the country right here to Johnson County, thanks to generous donations to The Johnson County Public Library Foundation.
 If you would like to help ensure that great programming like this continues at JCPL, please consider making a donation.

-JCPL welcomes Shelby Mahurin, the New York Times, indie and internationally bestselling author of the Serpent & Dove trilogy.
-The first 100 JCPL cardholders to register and attend will receive a copy of “The Scarlet Veil.”
+JCPL welcomes the New York Times bestselling author Mary Kubica to Authors at JCPL!
+The first 100 JCPL cardholders to register and attend will receive a free copy of "It’s Not Her".
 Please, only one free book per library cardholder.
+Reciprocal Borrowers are not eligible for the free book.
 General admission tickets may be reserved by anyone; you do not need a library card to attend.
-Copies of the author's books will also be available for purchase from Wild Geese Bookshop.
+Copies of the author's books will also be available for purchase through Wild Geese Bookshop.

 Visit her website